mlevans0/overleaf-server-docs/docs/configuration/localization.md

 ## Multi language support

 Overleaf can support multiple languages per container.
-This is done via different domains configured to respond in a set language using the env variable `SHARELATEX_LANG_DOMAIN_MAPPING` with an escaped JSON string.
+This is done via different domains configured to respond in a set language using the env variable `OVERLEAF_LANG_DOMAIN_MAPPING` with an escaped JSON string.

 ```
-SHARELATEX_LANG_DOMAIN_MAPPING = '
+OVERLEAF_LANG_DOMAIN_MAPPING = '
     {
         "www": {
         "lngCode": "en",